qbead/qbeadWebsite/content/book/dancing.md

 <figure><video src="/images/bookpics/mariel.mp4" controls></video><figcaption>A physicist's interpretation of a dance.</figcaption></figure>

 ::: further-reading
-Mariel created this video using programming tools that she developed in a collaboration of dancers, physicists, and computer science researchers.
+Mariel created this video using programming tools that she developed in collaboration with dancers, physicists, and computer science researchers.
 You can watch more of her videos [here](https://vimeo.com/400641881) and read a [paper](https://arxiv.org/abs/1907.05297) on this research.
 :::

 <a class="imagecredit" href="https://johnhegarty8.wixsite.com/johnhegarty">Header image credit: Jack Hegarty</a>